 It is possible that this tradition started before Islam – a silken veil over a local shrine has been mentioned already before the Christian era – and already then it was replaced once per year.

 Black Stone of Kaaba

 Outside, into the eastern corner of Kaaba is built the Black Stone (Al-Ħajaru l-Aswad).

-This is black stone, 20 by 16 cm large, polished by millions of hands.
-Earlier it was considered that this is meteorite, also some local traditions see the stone as a link between heaven and earth.
-Lately though many specialists think, that this is not meteorite but rather very dark agate or other local material.
+This is a black stone, 20 by 16 cm large, polished by millions of hands.
+Earlier it was considered that this is a meteorite, also some local traditions see the stone as a link between heaven and earth.
+Lately, though many specialists think, that this is not a meteorite but rather very dark agate or other local material.
 Stories tell that stone floats in water.

 It was built into the wall of Kaaba earlier – but it is known that also Muhammad built it into the eastern corner of Kaaba in 605 AD, during the repairs.

 Stone disintegrated into smaller pieces – reportedly during the warfare in 683 AD or during the fire earlier in the late 6th or the early 7th century.

 Masters solved this problem by making a silver frame around the stone and fastening all pieces with silver nails.
 It is not known whether all is visible or there are more pieces inside the cement.

 Some 20 m east from Kaaba is located the purported miraculous spring – Zamzam Well.
 Muslims believe that the spring is miraculously created by God thousands of years ago (see above the legend about Hagar and her son Ismail).